Last Updated on January 3, 2021 by Lori Geurin

 We should start building strength as soon as we’re done growing, which means it’s possible to start preventing brittle bones even for teenagers.
 Our bone density starts to take a turn for the worse when we hit thirty, as this is when we start to lose more mass than we’re able to create.

 Start by lifting your own body weight if you’re not used to weights quite yet.
 Make sure you have someone around to guide you if you’d like to start with free weights right away.
 Heavy lifting may make your bones stronger.
 But it will do more damage than good if you’re not lifting with the right techniques.

-Get yourself a yoga mat, for example, so you’re able to do a few exercises at home when you feel like it.
+Consider getting yourself a yoga mat so you’re able to exercise at home when you feel like it.

 2. Maintain A Healthy Weight And Avoid Extremely Low-Calorie Diets

 Studies show that diets providing less than 1000 calories per day can cause a significant loss of bone density (1).
 Strong bones require a daily diet of at least 1200 calories per day of well-balanced, nourishing whole food.

 While both underweight and obese individuals may suffer decreased bone density, studies show that staying at a healthy weight, or slightly above normal weight is best for bone health.
 Repeated cycles of gaining and losing weight may be especially damaging to a person’s bone density (2).